Naaree interviews Indian woman entrepreneur, Rajashree Sundaram, Founder of HastaKaushalam, a handmade jewellery start-up.

-One needs to have clarity and a proper plan prior to starting any brand/business.
+One needs to have clarity and a proper plan prior to starting any brand or business.
 A design is definitely required like a draft for building a house.

-Once that is done, it’s only action.
-Lot of homework is to be done before one gets into the thick of things.
+Once that is done, it’s the only action.
+A lot of homework is to be done before one gets into the thick of things.

 I’m a self-taught designer and that was a big challenge for me.
 A lot of research and learning took place with the launch.

-• Moving from a corporate job to your business must have come with its share of doubts and skepticism.
+Moving from a corporate job to your business must have come with its share of doubts and scepticism.
 How easy or difficult was the transition?

 This was never a tough call for me.
-I was very clear that I wanted to steer away from the corporate life, and start on my own and be content with that.
+It was very clear to me that I wanted to steer away from corporate life, and start on my own and be content with that.

 I was sure that doing something my own way was going to be more relaxing and enjoyable than holding on to my corporate job.
 It was very easy but before HK I had a long wait but now I know it was worth it.

-• Coming from an unrelated field of work, did you go through formal trainings/courses in jewelry design before you took the leap?
+Coming from an unrelated field of work, did you go through formal training or courses in jewellery design before you took the leap?

 Like I mentioned earlier, I am a self-taught designer.
 My creativity is my only strength and had to do a lot of homework on my project before I took it up.